 LASP combines all aspects of space exploration through our expertise in science, engineering, mission operations, and scientific data analysis.
 As part of CU, LASP also works to educate and train the next generation of space scientists, engineers and mission operators by integrating undergraduate and graduate students into working teams.
 Our students take their unique experiences with them into government or industry, or remain in academia to continue the cycle of exploration.

 LASP is an affiliate of CU Boulder AeroSpace Ventures, a collaboration among aerospace-related departments, institutes, centers, government labs, and industry partners.

 What Your Key Responsibilities Will Be

-High attention to detail and ability to maintain high standards of work quality.
+High attention to detail and ability to maintain high standards of work quality with minimum oversight.

 Detailed understanding of proper soldering techniques for work on PWBA assemblies.

 Ability to work on custom cabling and wire harnesses.

 Ability to work from detailed schematics, wire lists, bill of materials, engineering drawings and documentation etc.